JosueCuevas/danone-hackathon-mexico/README.md

 - **/** (home): View showing an introduction to the application

 - **/daily-calorie-settings**: View where users can set their maximum daily calorie limit.
-This includes a form with range for set the daily amount of calories they wish to consume as a maximum in a day.
+This includes a form with range for setting the daily amount of calories they wish to consume as a maximum in a day.
 The data will be saved in your LocalStorage which we will use as a Database

 - **/products**: Catalogue listing Danone's products.